seba--/hygienic-transformations/README.md

     ```
     rascal> println(pretty(p));
     ```

+    You can see the variable capture in the duplicate declaration of variable `idle-dispatch`.

 3. Before we can call `nameFix` on the compiled program `p`, we need the name graph of the source program `m`.
 It can be readily calculated: